-58 In the CATA technique, for each stimulus, participants are presented with a list from
+The CATA method is used to measure how participants evaluate a set of stimuli presented one at a time.
+For each stimulus, participants are shown a list of descriptors and are asked

-59 which they are instructed to select any and all items that they feel describes the stimulus.

-60 It minimizes participant cognitive demand by providing a rapid means of assessing sensory
+59 to select the descriptors that apply to the presented stimulus.
+This mode of presentation minimizes participant cognitive demand by providing a rapid means of assessing sensory